Minimal Spin-one Isotriplet Dark Matter: Conclusions

 \section{Conclusions}

 In this study we have constructed a minimal extension of the SM by introducing a new massive spin-one isotriplet field.
 To satisfy perturbative unitarity, this field needs to be odd under a new $Z_{2}$ symmetry, making the neutral component of the triplet a DM candidate.
-This minimal model introduces only two new parameters: the mass of the DM particle and its coupling to the Higgs boson.
+This minimal isotriplet vector DM model introduces only two new parameters: the mass of the DM particle and its coupling to the Higgs boson.
 We have shown that if the new particle has a mass in the range $2.8\,$TeV $\leq M_{V}\leq3.8\,$TeV the model can explain the measured DM relic density and simultaneously satisfy a number of complementary current experimental constraints.
 We have also shown that these constraints, ranging from direct DM detection, to LEP bounds and the measurements of the Higgs couplings to photons, also have an important interplay in setting an upper limit on the absolute value of isotriplet coupling to the Higgs (which is currently about one) and the isotriplet mass to be above $100\,$GeV.
 Masses above $3.8\,$TeV predict a DM density above the Planck measured value and are thus excluded by the over-closure of the Universe.

 The most striking signal at hadron colliders is the presence of disappearing charged tracks coming from the charged component of the vector isotriplet.
 We calculated the lifetime of this charged component to be $\approx 0.06\,$ns.
-A reinterpretation of current ATLAS and CMS searches at the LHC allows us to exclude masses up to $\approx 1.3\,$TeV.
-We also estimate that a future hadron collider with a centre-of-mass energy of $100\,$TeV would be able to probe masses beyond $4\,$TeV, thus completely covering the allowed parameter space of the model and providing the opportunity to discover or exclude it.
+A reinterpretation of current ATLAS and CMS searches at the LHC allows us to exclude masses up to {about 500 GeV}. {It is worth to note that the exclusion limit we have established is conservative since the transverse momentum distribution of $V^\pm$ is harder than that from charginos used in ATLAS analysis, so the respective efficiencies for disappearing charged tracks from our vector DM model are higher, respectively leading to higher signal rate.} We have also estimated that future hadron collider with a centre-of-mass energy of $100\,$TeV would be able to probe masses {up to about 1.2 TeV and therefore would not be able to fully test this model, so one should explore further how to cover the entire parameter space of the model.}